cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 In short, link resolvers are designed to help users of electronic resources access a source in a library's collection based on a citation or record that the user discovered in a search result, an article's list of references, or wherever else the link resolver might show up.

-## Use Cases

-Now that we have explored the overall topic, let's dive deeper into how these technologies work at a technical level.

 ### *Google Scholar* Example

+Now that we have explored the overall topic, let's examine a particular workflow.
 Consider a search scenario in *Google Scholar*.
 To start, users can affiliate themselves with a specific library through Google Scholar's settings.
+(Users do not have to affiliate with a library's subscribed database if they access that subscribed database through the library.)
 Once the affiliation has been configured, *Google Scholar* can send information about a result to the institution's OpenURL-compatible link resolver.
 The resolver then uses the library's holdings and service information (**knowledge base**) to determine what access options are available.

 It works like this:

 * **Metadata extraction**: *Google Scholar* extracts the article's (or other content) metadata, which includes details such as the title, author, DOI, and publication year, from its database.
-* **Administrative metadata**: Additional metadata about the institution, such as an institutional ID number, is added to this information.
+* **Administrative metadata**: Additional metadata about the institution, such as an institutional ID number, is added to this information (see [administrative metadata][admin_meta_saa]).
 * **Resolution and presentation**: The link resolver uses the metadata and the library's holdings and service information to determine which services are available.
 Users are then presented with appropriate **target options** for retrieving the article, or in some cases, taken directly to the full text (e.g., if only one target option exists in their library's collections).

 The term **target options** refers to the different ways to obtain the article or acquire access to other content.